 The carrying amounts of heritage assets are reviewed where there is evidence of impairment for heritage assets, e.g. where an item has suffered physical deterioration or breakage or where doubts arise as to its authenticity.
-Any impairment is recognised and measured in accordance with the Council's general policies on impairment see Accounting Policy note xxii.
+Any impairment is recognised and measured in accordance with the Council's general policies on impairment see Accounting Policy note xxi.
 There is a strong presumption against disposal of heritage assets.
 Disposal is controlled by the Acquisitions and Disposal Policy, which outlines national museum guidelines, and conforms to national accreditation standards.
 The sale of objects that have been through the disposal policy process can only be undertaken with approval from the Arts Council, and any revenue generated from such a sale must go back into the care of the museum collections.
-The proceeds of such items are accounted for in accordance with the Council's general provisions relating to the disposal of property, plant and equipment.
-Disposal proceeds are disclosed separately in the notes to the financial statements and are accounted for in accordance with statutory accounting requirements relating to capital expenditure and capital receipts (see Accounting Policy notes xxvi and xxii).
+The proceeds of such items are accounted for in accordance with statutory accounting requirements relating to capital expenditure and capital receipts (see Accounting Policy notes xxv and xxi)

-xvi.
+xv.
 Intangible Assets